Audra McDonald: 2011–2019: Career expansion

 McDonald won the Tony Award for Best Actress in a Play for this role, making her the first person to earn six Tony Award wins for acting (not counting honorary awards) and the first person to win a Tony Award in all four acting categories.
 In her acceptance speech, "she thanked her parents for encouraging her to pursue her interests as a child."
 She also thanked the "strong and brave and courageous" African-American women who came before her, saying in part, "I am standing on Lena Horne's shoulders.
 I am standing on Maya Angelou's shoulders.
 I am standing on Diahann Carroll and Ruby Dee, and most of all, Billie Holiday.
 You deserved so much more than you were given when you were on this planet.
 This is for you, Billie."
 This performance was filmed at Cafe Brasil in New Orleans and broadcast on HBO on March 12, 2016.
-McDonald received a 2016 Emmy Award nomination for Outstanding Lead Actress in a Limited Series or Movie for her role in the broadcast.
+McDonald received critical acclaim and was nominated for the Primetime Emmy Award for Outstanding Lead Actress in a Limited or Anthology Series or Movie for her role in the broadcast.
+She lost to Sarah Paulson playing Marcia Clark in The People v.
+O. J. Simpson: American Crime Story.
+She was also nominated for the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Television Movie or Limited Series.

-McDonald had planned to make her West End debut as Holiday in Lady Day in June through September 2016, but after becoming pregnant she postponed these plans.
-She performed in Lady Day in June 2017 through September 9, 2017, at the Wyndham's Theatre in the West End.
+She appeared at the Williamstown Theatre Festival, Williamstown, Massachusetts, in Eugene O'Neill's play A Moon for the Misbegotten in August 2015, co-starring with her husband Will Swenson.
+In 2016, McDonald starred on Broadway as the vaudeville performer Lottie Gee in a new musical titled Shuffle Along, or, the Making of the Musical Sensation of 1921 and All That Followed about the making of the 1921 musical Shuffle Along.
+Shuffle Along closed on July 24, 2016, and McDonald began a maternity hiatus at that time.